IamImji/MeXE402_Midterm_-CatapangJamilDarriusCatapang_GarciaMarkJefferson/README.md

 ### Data Preprocessing
 __Check for missing values:__ Use .isnull().sum() to verify the data integrity.

-__Data types:__ Verify data types to ensure that features are numeric and the target label is categorical.

 __Encoding categorical variables (if necessary):__ In this dataset, the target label (species) may need encoding.

 ![image](https://github.com/user-attachments/assets/016262a4-200f-4018-a3c8-62372d71720e)